Last updated: August 10, 2026

 Is ranking in ChatGPT the same as ranking in Google?

 No, and this is a critical distinction.
 Google ranks web pages in a list.
 ChatGPT synthesizes information from multiple sources into a single conversational answer.
-You might rank #1 on Google but not appear in ChatGPT at all — or vice versa.
+You might rank #1 on Google but not appear in ChatGPT at all, or vice versa.
 The strategies overlap (quality content, authority, freshness), but AI visibility requires its own approach and its own tracking.

 What tools can track ChatGPT mentions?

-LLM Pulse is purpose-built for tracking brand mentions across ChatGPT and other AI models.
-It monitors prompts weekly, tracks mentions, citations, sentiment, and share of voice across ChatGPT, Perplexity, Gemini, Google AI Mode, and Google AI Overviews.
-Plans start at €49/month with a 14-day free trial.
+LLM Pulse tracks brand mentions, citations, and share of voice across ChatGPT, Perplexity, Gemini, Google AI Mode, and Google AI Overviews.
+Sentiment analysis is included.
+Plans start at €49/month.